General Great Dane Care

 When you acquire a Great Dane he will soon become a member of your family.
 Each Dane has his or her own personality of course, but there are definite traits of the breed which include, sitting on your lap and leaning against you.
 These are examples of the way in which they make it their business to get your attention, just in case you forget they are around!
 In short, your Dane will just want to be with you, as much as possible, and will prefer the company of others be they human or K9, rather than being left on his own.

 Exercise is important for the physical and mental well being of your Dane, but the amount and type of exercise required will depend to a great extent on the age and condition of your Dane.
 In the first year of a young Danes life exercise should be closely controlled while those bones are still growing, if allowed to gallop about all day long, they could easily cause themselves an injury.

-This is SKY - just one of our special dogs who is looking for a new home.
+This is KIWI - just one of our special dogs who is looking for a new home.
 Can you give a home to one of these lovely dogs?

 Once fully grown, the Great Dane can cope with a fair amount of exercise but will fit in to whatever routine fits your life style.
 Please remember the more exercise you give your Dane the more food you will need to give him to keep him in good condition.
 It may be advisable to take your new friend to dog training classes, but each Dane has individual needs in this area.

 You may well have been advised about several different types of food that are best for a Great Dane.
 We highly recommend "Royal Canin" Complete Food from the "Giant Range".
 The Giant Adult has been developed with Danes in mind and we have experienced a huge decrease in the number of cases of Bloat (Gastric Torsion) that we see each year.